-Now that we know what to use to perfect your coats of mud, let’s dive into the individual coats of drywall mud one at a time in more detail.
+Now that we know what to use to perfect your mudding, let’s dive into what each coat of drywall should look like.
 This way, you can figure out how much you will require for your next project.

 The second coat of drywall mud will go directly over the drywall tape.
-In some cases, you can apply the second coat immediately after the first coat when you adhere the tape to the wall.
-This process can save time since the first coat will be thin and is there to help the drywall tape stay in place.
+In some cases, you can apply the second coat immediately after the first coat when you adhere the paper tape to the wall.
+This process can save time since the first coat will be thin and will help the drywall tape stay in place.

-Touch up any spots you may have missed around the corners or screw heads the first time.
-Using a wide, flat putty knife will help distribute the mud efficiently and make the sanding process less of a hassle.
+Touch up any spots you missed around the corners or screw heads the first time.
+A wide, flat putty knife will help distribute the mud efficiently and make the sanding process less hassle.

-In preparation for the third application of drywall mud, sanding the second coat is vital.
-You want smooth edges around any taping spots, corners, or imperfections that you touched up.
+Sanding the second coat is vital in preparation for the third application of drywall mud.
+You want smooth edges around any taping spots, corners, or imperfections you touched up.

-The third coat will need at least 24 hours or more to dry before you sand it down thoroughly.
+The third coat will need at least 24 hours to dry before you sand it down thoroughly.

 Fourth & Fifth Coats

-Many DIYers will need to apply a fourth and fifth coat to their drywall in final preparation for any painting.
-If your drywall is uneven or you are still new to smoothing the edges down, it is entirely normal to have to continue with an extra coat or two for the perfect finishing touches.
+Many DIYers will need to apply a fourth and fifth coat to their drywall in the final preparation for any painting.
+It is normal to continue with an extra coat or two for the perfect finishing touches if your drywall is uneven or you are still new to smoothing the edges down.